okta/okta-signin-widget/README.md

 #### useInteractionCodeFlow

 Enables the [interaction code][] flow in the widget.
-This is the only supported authentication method for embedded widgets on the OIE pipeline.
-(See [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md) for details on running in "classic" pipeline).
+This is the only supported authentication method for embedded widgets on the OIE engine.
+(See [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md) for details on running in "classic" engine).

 #### codeChallenge